-It barely feels like a year has passed by since I signed with my current employer to officially land my first full-time gig.
+It barely feels like a year has passed since I signed with my current employer to officially land my first full-time gig.

-I didn’t graduate cum laude on my undergraduate, unlike many of my classmates did.
+I didn’t graduate cum laude in my undergraduate, unlike many of my classmates.
 The ability to find an interesting research question in this field does not come quite naturally for me.
 Any geology-related achievement that I ever made was more of a result of being scared of failure and becoming a disappointment, instead of a purely natural drive out of passion and curiosity.
 I’m lucky that I seem to still do pretty well in the past eight years which was mostly thanks to my innate perfectionism and commitment, I guess, but truthfully, I just never expected to really succeed in this field.

 Maybe at least until a year ago.

 (This title will be split into two-piece articles since apparently I had refrained so much from writing about my career, hence I’ve got so many thoughts to be poured now.
 This first part will mostly talk about my process of finding my entrance into my first full-time job.
 Buckle up if you decide to follow along, because this post isn’t particularly a short one.)